 Bishop is known as the mule capital of the world and is home to the Bishop Mule Days; a week-long festival started in 1969, which runs annually, for seven days, right around Memorial Day.

 Members of the rock climbing community think highly of Bishop as there are many ideal climbing spots, nearby which draw people from all over the world.

 If mules or rock climbing are not your passion, do not scratch Bishop off of your bucket list because there is so much more in and around Bishop to spark your interest.

 Bishop is west of the Owens River at the end of the Owens Valley.
 It named after Bishop Creek, which flows out of the Sierra Nevada Mountains.
 Samuel Bishop, one of the earlier settlers in the Owens Valley.

 Railfans will enjoy a visit to Laws Railroad Museum.
 Laws Railroad Museum displays narrow gauge rail cars from Southern Pacific, including an oil-fired steam engine.

 Oft times, docents will play the part of a station agent and provide information about the importance of the railroad prior to the building of modern roads-pre 1950-when the only transportation other than horseback and foot was the railroad.

 Also, as a part of the museum, there are old buildings from early downtown Bishop including the schoolhouse and a church.

 Above the city of Bishop, the Bishop Piute Tribe has their federal reservation.
 It was established in 1912, covers approximately 875 acres, and is home to over 1,400 tribal members.
 The Indian reservation itself is on the lower slopes of the Eastern Sierra Nevada Mountains.

 While there are plenty of historical facts to feed your head, relating to the town of Bishop, there are also great places in Bishop to feed your tummy, as well ~ and these places have history, as well.

-For the “carbivor” in your group, consider a stop in at Erick Schat’s Bakery.
+A must stop in Bishop is Erick Schat’s Bakery.
 The best bread ever comes from Erick Schat’s Bakery.
 It’s Dutch style with no preservatives.